 How to Visit: Cajamarca airport has many flights to and from Lima, and so many people come here for a few days to enjoy the Colonial highlights and laid back atmosphere, with the option to stay at some unique properties.

-It is also the end point of our Chiclayo - Cajamarca 6D / 7D / 8D land itinerary and our epic 21-day Great Northern Birding Route trip.
 Moreover, we can easily customize an itinerary to include Cajamarca.
 Just ask us how.